bioboot/bggn213_S18/lectures.md

 <br>

 ## 14: Transcriptomics and the analysis of RNA-Seq data
-**Topics**: Analysis of RNA-Seq data with R, Differential expression tests, RNA-Seq statistics, Counts and FPKMs, Normalizing for sequencing depth, DESeq2 analysis.
+**Topics**: Analysis of RNA-Seq data with R, Differential expression tests, RNA-Seq statistics, Counts and FPKMs, Normalizing for sequencing depFri, DESeq2 analysis.

 **Goals**:
 - Given an RNA-Seq dataset, find the set of significantly differentially expressed genes and their annotations.